 - An obsessive tendency to focus on details, which can result in missing out on the “bigger picture”

 - An ability to easily comprehend technical or factual information

 Language and speech issues

-Someone with Asperger’s typically doesn’t experience a speech delay, which separates them from other autism spectrum disorders.
+How do you know if someone has Asperger's syndrome?
+Someone with Asperger’s typically doesn’t experience a speech delay, which separates them from people with other autism spectrum disorders.
 They do, however, have specific language behaviors that differentiate them.
 A person with Asperger’s may exhibit the following:

 - A scripted, formal, or “robotic” way of speaking